 Should restaurants apologize publicly?

 Acknowledge first.
 Apologize only when the operator's fault is established and specific.
-Generic apologies before facts are confirmed read as guilt and shape engine retrieval negatively for years.
+Generic apologies before facts are confirmed read as guilt and shape the public record negatively for years.

-How long does a restaurant crisis affect AI engine retrieval?
+How long does a restaurant crisis affect the brand?

 Years.
-Chipotle's 2015–2016 food safety sequence still shapes engine descriptions of the brand in 2026.
-Without sustained counter-coverage, the crisis narrative stays the dominant retrieval story for the long run.
+Chipotle's 2015–2016 food safety sequence still shapes the brand's reputation.
+Without sustained counter-coverage, the crisis narrative stays the dominant story for the long run.

 What role does Reddit play in restaurant crisis?